stevavoliajvar/stop_cloudflare/instructions.md

 - Type B: Just scan the FQDN

-1. Scan FQDN on "[Is MITM?](https://searxes.eu.org/collab/sxes/tool_ismitm.php)" webpage. (or just use "MITM test API", "Detect CDN API")
+1a.
+[Cloudflare/CDN] Scan FQDN on "[Is MITM?](https://searxes.eu.org/collab/sxes/tool_ismitm.php)" webpage. (or just use "MITM test API", "Detect CDN API")
+1b.
+[Anti-TOR] Just use "Is it blocking Tor?
+API".
 2. It will be pushed to OpenPrivacy automatically within a week.

 </details>